geemus/notes/houston_foresight/raw/intro.md

 ## Reading: The Art of Scanning the Environment (Choo)

+* Focus Question from Schultz: considering Choo's four modes of scanning, how would you apply the different modes to different foresight topics or projects?
 * Environmental scanning represents a primary mode of organizational learning about external forces, so that they can develop responses to secure or improve their position.
 * Categories of research relating to information seeking:
   * Situational dimensions: the effect of preceived environmental uncertainty.
 If the environment is perceived to be more uncertain, more scanning will occur.
 Perceived uncertainty is a function of perceived complexity and dynamism.